MichaelCade/90DaysOfDevOps/Days/day38.md

 ### Staging Files

 We then start working on our empty folder and maybe we add some source code as a first days work.
-We create our readme.md file and we can see that file in the directory, next we check our `git status` and it knows about the new readme.md file but we have not committed the file yet.
+We create our readme.mdfile and we can see that file in the directory, next we check our `git status` and it knows about the new readme.mdfile but we have not committed the file yet.

 ![](Images/Day38_Git3.png)

-We can stage our readme.md file with the `git add README.md` command then we can see changes to be committed which we did not have before and a green new file.
+We can stage our readme.mdfile with the `git add README.md` command then we can see changes to be committed which we did not have before and a green new file.

 ![](Images/Day38_Git4.png)